 If you ever want to break a sweat, stay fit on your vacation in Riviera Maya, or just get some stunning photos, the Tulum Jungle Gym is where you can go.

 11. Swim in The Gorgeous Kaan Luum Lagoon

 Surprisingly, the breathtaking Kaan Luum Lagoon (or Laguna de Kaan Luum in Spanish) is one of the best hidden gems in Riviera Maya.
 Unsurprisingly, it is one of our favorite places in Riviera Maya (even better than all the cenotes we saw).

 The Kaan Luum Lagoon is a small, shallow and turquoise pool that surrounds a fenced deeper pool.
 The waters here don’t need any photoshopping because they are already the perfect shade of blue.
 However, if you take a swim in the lagoon, you will find that the water is crystal clear.
 It is very common to see schools of fishes inside.

-Spending a day here relaxing in the temperature-perfect lagoon is one of the best things to do in Riviera Maya, especially with the hammocks that hover slightly above water.
+Spending a day here relaxing in the temperature-perfect lagoon is one of the best things to do in Riviera Maya for families, especially with the hammocks that hover slightly above water.
 Recently made is a small swing above water that offers visitors the best photo opportunity in Riviera Maya.

 The Kaan Luum Lagoon is located a 10-minute drive or a 30-minute bike ride from Tulum center.
 Riding our bikes here was one of our favorite things to do in all of the Yucatan Peninsula.